 At the time enjoying Hitler’s confidence as a senior commander who was both loyal and capable, Schörner had replaced Generalfeldmarschall Ewald von Kleist at the head of Heeresgruppe 'A', now renamed Heeresgruppe 'Südukraine'.
 By a time late in the winter of 1943/44 it was evident that the Soviets were concentrating their strength for an offensive to retake Crimea but, after paying the 17th Army a short visit, Schörner reported to the Oberkommando des Heeres on 7 April that within the peninsula all was in the best of order.
 Generalleutnant Walther Wenck, the chief-of-staff of Heeresgruppe 'Südukraine', was also optimistic, but both Jaenecke and Generaloberst Kurt Zeitzler, the chief-of-staff of the Oberkommando des Heeres, were altogether more sanguine.
 Only two days later, on 9 April, Schörner had changed his opinion and while expressing full confidence Jaenecke, requested that the commander of the 17th Army be given the authority to act as he thought fit, even if this led, as Schörner clearly believed, to the evacuation of Crimea.
 Hitler refused.

-During the afternoon of the following day Schörner reported that Jaenecke had already on his own responsibility ordered the V Corps to fall back some distance from eastern Crimea to the ‘narrows’, the isthmus separating the Kerch area from the rest of Crimea, and Schörner fully supported this decision.
+During the afternoon of the following day Schörner reported that Jaenecke had already on his own responsibility ordered the V Corps to fall back some distance from eastern Crimea to the 'narrows', the isthmus separating the Kerch area from the rest of Crimea, and Schörner fully supported this decision.
 Hitler had to acquiesce, but ordered that the XLIX Corps remain on the Perekop isthmus.
-On the same day, 10 April, Schörner pressed again for the evacuation of Crimea.
+On the same day, 10 April, Schörner pressed again for authorisation to evacuate Crimea.

 Storms in the Sea of Azov and the delay in the capture of the port of Odessa slowed the full implementation of the planned Soviet offensive against Crimea, but the main attack had started on 8 April as, from the north, the 4th Ukrainian Front launched General Polkovnik Georgi F. Zakharov’s 2nd Guards Army in the west along the Perekop isthmus and General Leytenant Ya.
 G. Kreizer’s 51st Army in the east across and Lazy Sea bridgehead, while the Independent Coastal Army drove to the west from the Strait of Kerch lodgement.